-Figure 20 shows the Power Supply Rejection Ratio vs. Frequency for the part.
-The Power Supply Rejection Ratio is defined as the ratio of the power in adc output at frequency f to the power of a full-scale sine wave.
+Figure 20 shows the Power Supply Rejection Ratio versus Frequency for the part.
+The Power Supply Rejection Ratio is defined as the ratio of the power in ADC output at frequency f to the power of a full-scale sine wave.

-$$PSRR (dB) = 10 log (Pf/Pfs)$$
+$PSRR (dB) = 10 \log (Pf/Pfs)$

-Pf = Power at frequency f in adc output, Pfs = power of a full-scale sine wave.
-Here a 100 mV peak-to-peak sine wave is coupled onto the AV{DD} supply while the digital supply is left unaltered.
-Both the 3.3 V and 5.0 V supply performances are shown.
+Pf = Power at frequency f in ADC output, Pfs = power of a full-scale sine wave.
+Here a 100 mV peak-to-peak sine wave is coupled onto the $AV{\rm DD}$ supply while the digital supply is left unaltered.